 Echeveria agavoides 'Maria'

-Echeveria agavoides 'Maria' is a succulent plant that forms a large tight, rosette, up to 14 inches (35 cm) in diamater, of fleshy, apple green leaves with red edges, most pronounced toward the dark red terminal spine.
+Echeveria agavoides 'Maria' is a succulent plant that forms a large tight, rosette, up to 14 inches (35 cm) in diameter, of fleshy, apple green leaves with with red leaf tips.
 In spring and early summer appear the red flowers with yellow tips.

 How to Grow and Care